ENGLISH

 How do you discuss or report something suspicious?

 If you see, hear or experience something unusual at Schiphol Airport, please report it.
 There are several ways to do this.
 For example, you can speak directly to a colleague who is behaving strangely, or discuss it with your supervisor.
 But that's not always easy, especially if you don't feel safe.
 Fortunately, you can also report something anonymously.
-Often your company or organization has a set reporting procedure.
+Often your company or organisation has a set reporting procedure.
 This usually looks as follows.

 1. Talk to someone in your organisation first